rlovell3/password_gen/README.md

 ```
   xsel -bc
 ```
-Unfortunately, this will leave a trace of your password in a temp shell variable.
-For example, if you copy something and then use "Shift key" + "Insert key", it will paste what you just had in the clipboard EVEN THOUGH YOU THOUGHT IT WAS CLEARED OUT.
+Unfortunately, even this still will leave a trace of your password in a temp shell variable.
+For example, even after clearing your clipboard with this xsel -bc command, if you press the "Shift" + "Insert" keys, it will paste what you just had in the clipboard EVEN THOUGH YOU THOUGHT IT WAS CLEARED OUT.
+That is because SHIFT+INS is actually pulling a copy from a shell variable rather than the clipboard.

-To tidy up this loose end, use another neat Linux tool: xclip
+To tidy up this remaining loose end, use another neat Linux tool: xclip
 ```
   sudo apt install xclip
 ```